 Interpersonal Communication, Recording and Reporting - 40 hours

-In this course, students will learn how to improve their interpersonal communication skills, manage challenging relationships, and objectively record their observations and interactions with clients.
+Improves students interpersonal communication skills by teaching how to manage challenging relationships, and objectively record observations and interactions with clients.

 Youth at Risk - 40 hours

-This course is designed to provide the learner with the skills and knowledge to assist children and youth dealing with special concerns.
-The focus will be on acquiring a basic understanding of at-risk issues and potential treatment strategies, including intervention with children with specific social challenges.
+Provides the skills and knowledge needed to assist children and youth dealing with special concerns.
+The focus is on acquiring a basic understanding of at-risk issues and potential treatment strategies, including intervention with children with specific social challenges.